-In Longueville we are very proud of the fact that most of our precious produce is carefully grown in our three-acre Walled Kitchen Garden or foraged from the boundary hedgerows that surround the 400 acre estate.
-Seasonal vegetables, oriental greens, herbs and much of the summer and autumn fruit are grown in the garden and in two poly-tunnels on the east side of the house.
-Our kitchen garden truly is the beating heart of Longueville, worthwhile investigating and is carefully toiled by a dedicated team of gardeners.
-There you may meet Head Gardener Anthony who will enthusiastically inform how our menu changes by the day depending on what he deems to be in excellent condition.
-What cannot be grown in our kitchen garden will be sourced within a 20-mile radius, and the beautiful Blackwater Valley has no shortage of local artisan suppliers.
+Our kitchen garden truly is the beating heart of Longueville.
+We are proud that most of our produce is carefully grown in our three-acre Walled Kitchen Garden or foraged from the boundary hedgerows that surround the 400 acre estate.
+Seasonal vegetables, oriental greens, herbs and much of the summer and autumn fruit are grown in the garden and in two poly-tunnels on the east side of the house and worthwhile investigating.
+It is carefully toiled by a dedicated duo of gardeners, Anthony and Shirley, who will enthusiastically confirm how our menu changes by the day, depending on what is deemed to be in excellent condition.
+What cannot be grown in our kitchen garden will be sourced within a 20km radius, and the beautiful Blackwater Valley has no shortage of local artisan suppliers.
 This is a truly genuine way of running our kitchen and centrepoint to our uncomplicated cooking ethos with emphasis squarely on fresh, clean flavours.

-There is also a 30-acre cider apple orchard from which an excellent craft apple cider is produced - simply named Longueville House Cider.
-In addition, a double distillation Apple Brandy is made from some of this cider, named LonF
+There is also a 30-acre cider apple orchard from which an excellent craft apple cider is produced for our other business, Longueville Beverages.
+Simply named Longueville House Cider.
+In addition, a double distillation Apple Brandy is made from some of this cider, called Longueville House Apple Brandy.

 Both of these products are available through independent off licences and multiples.